 - Check on neighbors.
 Call 911 if someone is injured or trapped.

 By the time you see or hear a tornado, you are already in a life-threatening situation.
 Knowing how to prepare for a tornado in advance is crucial.
 Make a plan, stock up on emergency supplies, protect your home and take shelter.
 Take every precaution to stay safe before, during and after the storm.
+Rent the tools you need.
 Get the emergency supplies you need.
 The Home Depot delivers online orders when and where you need them.